Wills, Trusts & Probate

 How long do I have to file a trust contest in California?

-What should I do if I want to contest a trust in Fillmore?
+What should I do if I believe a trust was created under undue influence?